ceybers/media-macro-pad/README.md

 ## 📐 Changes

-> Currently waiting on 3D prints to be completed.

  - Relocated heatset inserts and bosses
  - Added lugs/lips to help align parts
  - Added support ribs/gussets